 For every pack of Serious Soaps we sell, we recover 1kg of ocean-bound plastic*.
 That’s the equivalent of fifty 500ml bottles or 500 crisp packets.

-More information on our work collecting plastic coming soon.
+More information on our work collecting plastic can be found here.